 I also had a few leftover strawberries and a whole darn mango.
-The back story on the mango was that I was going to make pure mango ice pops this week, but after seeing all the leftover veggies laying around, I decided to use the mango to balance veggie pops instead.
+The back story on the mango was that I was going to make pure mango ice pops this week, but after seeing all the leftover veggies laying around, I decided to use the mango to balance out veggie pops instead.

 Sometimes when you make ice pops without a recipe, you end up with issues.
 For example, these pops could have been a bit sweeter.
 They’re fairly savory.
-Also, because I used barely any sweetener, they stuck in the molds a bit more than I like.
-If you fail to add enough sweetener to ice pops, you can get harder, less mobile ice pops.
+Also, because I used barely any sweetener, the mixture stuck to the popsicle molds a bit.

-Next time I’d steam the zucchini first, because it took a while to blend, and because the zucchini didn’t entirely blend down, the pops have tiny white flecks that upset the constant orange flow.
-I’d add more honey, or maybe a tablespoon of organic white sugar.
-I’d also add some leftover orange juice or a few more organic berries because they could have used natural sweetness too.
+Next time I’d steam the zucchini first, because it took a while to blend, and because the zucchini didn’t entirely blend down, the pops have tiny white flecks throughout, disrupting the orange color.
+Next time I’d add more honey, a tablespoon of organic white sugar, some leftover orange juice or a few more organic berries to add extra sweetness.

 He was extra impressed with the excellent bright color.
 My roommate liked them too, but like me, he felt they could be sweeter.
 He also felt the mango taste was very strong, which is odd, because flavor-wise, I felt that the carrot taste was the strongest, while Cedar said the berries were.

-My main point isn’t to the pin-point the flavor though, it’s to say, you can use ingredient freedom (go leftovers), and still get pops people will eat.
-These pops got a fairly decent review at my house – people will eat almost anything if you freeze it first.
+You can use ingredient freedom (go leftovers), and still get ice pops people will eat.
+These pops got a fairly decent review at my house – people will eat almost anything if you freeze it into a popsicle.